 K-Cups & Chemicals, oh my!

 You have no idea what’s inside your coffee pods … you can’t see or smell them, right?
 But also, think about the plastic and aluminum filling the landfills.
+More and more, I’m choosing organic coffee and less chemicals.

 Best Keurig Alternatives